hiciefte/translate-java-property-files/README.md

 ├── README.md                     # This file
 └── .gitignore
 ```

+## Key Files
-*(Key files are described in more detail in relevant setup sections.)*
+Key files are described in more detail in relevant setup sections.

 ## Prerequisites